Sundaybrian/watchdogs-news-app/README.md

 ## Description

-This is a flask web application that allows users to access news from all the globe.The app fetches various news sources and sorts them based on the categories.
+[This](https://watchdogs-news-app.herokuapp.com/) is web application that allows users to access news from all over the globe.The app fetches various news sources and sorts them based on categories.The application leverages the power of [News API](https://newsapi.org/).A user can click on a News source and be directed to a page that contains News Articles from the selected News source.
+The article's title, image, date of publication and preview will be displayed.A user can click on the article to be directed to the source's site to read the entire article.

 ## Behaviour Driven Development